frznman/yt-dlp-server/README.md

 Implementation
 --------------

-The server uses [`bottle`](https://github.com/bottlepy/bottle) for the web framework and [`youtube-dl`](https://github.com/rg3/youtube-dl) to handle the downloading.
-For better or worse, the calls to youtube-dl are made through the shell rather then through the python API.
+The server uses [`bottle`](https://github.com/bottlepy/bottle) for the web framework and [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to handle the downloading.

-This docker image is based on [`python:3-onbuild`](https://registry.hub.docker.com/_/python/) and consequently [`debian:jessie`](https://registry.hub.docker.com/u/library/debian/).
+This docker image is based on [`python:3-onbuild`](https://registry.hub.docker.com/_/python/) and consequently [`debian:buster`](https://registry.hub.docker.com/u/library/debian/).

-There is now a start-up script that updates all pip libraries so you'll always have the latest version of youtube-dl.
+There is now a start-up script that updates all pip libraries so you'll always have the latest version of yt-dlp.
 To update, just restart the docker container.

 Thanks to
 ----------